Designing and developing an Internet of Things search engine

 We also knew the application had to be tailored for use in all contexts and screen sizes, it was designed to be responsive, right from the start.
 We didn’t hide anything at all at any screen size, and all the functions of the interface are available for all devices that support them.
 This was achieved by a highly modular design system based on the now well-known paradigm of cards.
 The card metaphor is useful for interfaces that have a lot of self-containing entities, like Thingful, while being very flexible and easy to grasp for users.

-The user interface I designed is currently part of a US Patent Pending, where I’m included as one of the inventors.
+The user interface we designed is currently part of a US Patent Pending, where I’m listed as one of the inventors.